Web3-Builders-Alliance/sui-course/week1/sui-bank/readme.md

   struct AdminBalance has copy, drop, store {}
 ```

-Now since the admin of this bank is going to charge a fee lets go ahead and add that as well.
-Note how the fee is an u128 and not u64.
+Since the admin of this bank will charge a fee, let's define that fee.
+Note that the fee is a `u128`, not `u64`.

 ```rust
 const FEE: u128 = 5;